 Is Sterling Silver OK in Salt Water?

-Sterling silver is composed of 92.5% real silver and 7.5% other metals, majorly copper.
-While copper is prone to corrosion, the larger percentage of pure silver in the composition makes sterling silver capable of withstanding extreme conditions in the ocean.
+So, can you wear sterling silver in the ocean?
+Technically, yes.
+Because copper is prone to corrosion, the larger percentage of pure silver in the composition makes sterling silver capable of withstanding extreme conditions in the ocean.
 But sterling silver is not 100% safe from salt water, it can darken sooner than normal after being soaked in saltwater for a while.

 Can Stainless Steel Jewelry Go in the Ocean?